 Have a picnic.
 Silver Falls State Park has several picnic areas equipped with tables and grills, making it an ideal spot for a leisurely outdoor meal with family and friends.

 Winter activities.
 In the winter, the park can be a serene wonderland with opportunities for snowshoeing and cross-country skiing.
 The waterfalls can be particularly picturesque when surrounded by snow and ice.

 Go fishing.
 Silver Falls State Park has several creeks and streams where you can try your hand at fishing.
 Be sure to check the fishing regulations and obtain any necessary permits.

 Even if you’re familiar with things to do in Silver Falls State Park, you need to be aware of a couple of other Silver Falls State Park facts for a seamless experience.

-- Many Silver Falls State Park RV camping sites operate on a time-limited basis — usually between May 1 and November 1.
-If you’re planning a RV rental Silver Falls State Park visit from November 1 to April 30, keep in mind that your campground options will be more limited.
+Many Silver Falls State Park RV camping sites operate on a time-limited basis — usually between May 1 and November 1.
+If you’re planning an RV rental Silver Falls State Park visit from November 1 to April 30, keep in mind that your campground options will be more limited.